robmasocco/AOS-TAG/ideas.md

 We have many factors at play, especially considering that this code runs in the kernel and must be called via a GATE.
 Essentially, operations can be divided in two groups: those interacting with the BST and those handling messages.
 About the first group, everything depends on the actual performance of the data structure employed, which is thoroughly described [here](https://www.cs.cmu.edu/~sleator/papers/self-adjusting.pdf).
 As already noted, the only two differences from the original implementation are the absence of the *splay* step in the search operation, and the join-based deletion scheme.
 About the second group, much has already been told, however the only metric that has been valued in this project is **perceived user space latency** of a group of read or write operations on a single level of an instance.
-TODO
+Considering negligible the jitter induced by the OS scheduler, latencies will be mainly influenced by the fact that:

+- A group of writers, even when delivering to a single reader thread, has to synchronize on a same level by acquiring a mutex.
+- Readers must wake from the wait queue before consuming the message.

+This program takes in input a number of readers and one of writers to spawn, and the name of a file to log results in.
+It then proceeds to create a new instance and runs two tests:

+- In the first one, a large group of readers and a single writer are spawned.
+Readers go to sleep on a single level, then the writer posts a single empty message on it.
+The time that this operation takes is logged, in seconds, using the *clock* API.
+- In the second one, a large group of writers is spawned.
+They all have to send an empty message on a single level.
+Given that no reader will be waiting on it, it'll be discarded, but in this test what we care about is the raw time necessary for a reader to access an instance on which there's contention.
+The time that this sequence of operations takes is logged as in the previous test.

+Some example runs logs are included in the included TXT files.